josiaskas/get_next_line/README.md

 # Line by line file reader
-Fnction made for 42 in C reading files line by line.
+Function made for 42 in C reading files line by line.

 ## function